RFahimi/Group_Research/README.md

 4. The script will generate the final dataset (`fcas_final_dataset.csv`).

 ## Project team
-Elites of the University of Warwick.
+Group research project, University of Warwick.